 Minimizing the environmental impacts of development is a critical part of sustainability.
-Efforts at both the building and community scale can assist in meeting Calgary's greenhouse gas reduction objectives, reducing energy and water consumption, and contributing to economic development.
+Efforts at both the building and community scale can assist in meeting Calgary's greenhouse gas reduction objectives, reducing energy and water consumption and contributing to economic development.

 - a.
-Development may be required to incorporate sustainable building features, technologies and operational approaches.
-This includes, but is not limited to: - i. integrating on-site renewable energy generation; - ii. reducing waste production and energy consumption beyond energy code minimum requirements; - iii. reducing greenhouse gas emissions; and, - iv. integrating electric vehicle charging infrastructure. - b.
-Development is encouraged to include renewable energy generation technologies on new buildings or major additions. - c.
-Development is encouraged to reduce water consumption and improve stormwater management by incorporating green infrastructure. - d.
-Development is encouraged to adaptively reuse existing buildings and infrastructure. - e.
-Development is encouraged to consider opportunities to integrate fire protection measures to reduce fire flow needs. - f.
+Development may be required to incorporate sustainable building features, technologies, and operational approaches.
+This includes, but is not limited to: - i. integrating on-site renewable energy generation; - ii. reducing waste production and energy consumption beyond energy code minimum requirements; - iii. reducing greenhouse gas emissions; - iv. integrating electric vehicle charging infrastructure; - v. performance-based, energy efficient building design strategies such as passive hearing, cooling and ventilation systems; and, - vi. be designed in accordance with net zero energy or net zero-energy ready standards. - b.
+Net zero energy ready development should demonstrate how energy demand will be managed and offset over time through appropriate development permit conditions. - c.
+Development is encouraged to include renewable energy generation technologies on new buildings or major additions. - d.
+Development should reduce water consumption and improve stormwater management by incorporating green infrastructure. - e.
+Development should consider opportunities to integrate fire protection measures to reduce fire flow needs. - f.
 A renewable and low carbon energy feasibility screening assessment may be required to support planning applications for proposed developments on sites greater than 1.0 hectare or with building(s) with a cumulative floor area greater than 30,000 square metres. - g.
 A renewable and low carbon energy feasibility screening assessment may be considered for building(s) with a cumulative floor area smaller than 30,000 square metres. - h.
 Where a renewable and low carbon energy feasibility screening assessment has been submitted as part of a planning application, feasible sustainable building features and technologies should be incorporated into development.